opennextjs/opennextjs-aws/README.md

 #### Why use the `@vercel/next` package for building the Next.js app?

-`next build` generates a server function that runs middleware.
+The `next build` command generates a server function that runs the middleware.
 With this setup, if you use middleware for static pages, these pages cannot be cached.
-If cached, CDN (CloudFront) will send back cached response without calling the origin (server Lambda function).
+If cached, CDN (CloudFront) will send back the cached response without calling the origin (server Lambda function).
 To ensure the middleware is invoked on every request, caching is always disabled.

 Vercel deploys the middleware code to edge functions, which gets invoked before the request reaches the CDN.
 This way, static pages can be cached.
-On request, middleware gets called, and then the CDK can send back cached response.
+On request, the middleware gets called, and then the CDN can send back the cached response.

 OpenNext is designed to adopt the same setup as Vercel.
 And building using `@vercel/next` allows us to separate the middleware code from the server code.

 ---

-Maintained by [SST](https://sst.dev), join our community: [Discord](https://sst.dev/discord) | [YouTube](https://www.youtube.com/c/sst-dev) | [Twitter](https://twitter.com/SST_dev)
+Maintained by [SST](https://sst.dev).
+Join our community: [Discord](https://sst.dev/discord) | [YouTube](https://www.youtube.com/c/sst-dev) | [Twitter](https://twitter.com/SST_dev)